Charged Hong Kong: Events

-On 12 September 2015, Charged Hong Kong organised Hong Kong's very first (National) Drive Electric Week.
+On 12 September 2015, Charged Hong Kong organized Hong Kong's very first (National) Drive Electric Week.
 It was held in the form of a treasure hunt game point reward system, in which points are awarded according to the number of public/destination chargers visited and used in the week, EV sales, event sign-ups, as well as introductions and test drives given to members of the public.
-On Sunday 20 September, a finishing line gathering will take place at Sun Hung Kai centre, for participating teams.
+On Sunday 20 September, a finishing line gathering will take place at Sun Hung Kai center, for participating teams.
 A total of 10 Tesla Model S, 3 Tesla Roadsters participated in the event.
 Registered attendees reported that 125,210 electric miles was driven.
 About 100 test rides have been offered.